abcnews/fetch-proxy-cache/README.md

 ## API client

-The `client/` directory of this project contains the source for a simple wrapper class for the API, which is published to npm as `@abcnews/fetch-proxy-cache-client`.
+The `client/` directory of this project contains the source for a simple XHR-based client for the API, which is published to npm as `@abcnews/fetch-proxy-cache-client`.
 Have a look in `example.js` for usage examples.